How to Make a Day in the Life Video

 Be smart about content distribution

-Embedding or linking your video in job descriptions is the #1 place to put your Day in the Life video.
-This is where candidates are already going to learn more about that specific opportunity.
+Embedding or linking your video in job descriptions is the #1 place to put your day in the life video.
+This is often the first place candidates are learning about an opportunity so give them insight up front.

 LinkedIn and other social channels